logzio/cloudformation-templates/aws/ecs-fargate/README.md

 #### Deploy the CloudFormation template

-**Note**: currently we support 2 different types of Cloudformation stacks.
-Option 1 will ship all logs from ECS clusters, and metrics and traces from 1 cluster.
-If you want to collect metrics and traces from multiple clusters, you can also deploy multiple Cloudformation stack of option 2, that deploys only metrics and traces (without logs).
+**Note**: We support two different types of CloudFormation stacks.
+Option 1 collects all logs from ECS clusters and also gathers metrics and traces from one cluster.
+For collecting metrics and traces from multiple clusters without logs, deploy multiple instances of Option 2, which is exclusively designed for metrics and traces.

 ##### (Option 1) Cloudformation template for logs, metrics and traces: